Camera shooting modes

 This is mostly my opinion and there is probably no right or wrong answer about which modes you should be shooting in.
 My feeling is that shooting in the semi-automatic modes are preferable because camera control is only one aspect of photography.
 When you are out taking photos, you should be looking and composing over and above turning dials and watching a meter.
 Camera control is undoubtedly a good skill for a photographer, but not as great as looking and composing.
 Sometimes, too many calculations and adjustment can get in the way of feeling a scene.

-That said, I don’t think you should use the semi-automatic modes without practicing in manual mode first.
+That said, I don’t think you should use the semi-automatic modes without practising in manual mode first.
 Even if you are making mistakes.
 It’s important to feel the relationship between Aperture and Shutter speed. .. and ISO.
 Don’t go into Aperture priority without being Mindful of shutter speed.
 Don’t go into Shutter priority without being Mindful of Aperture.
 Always be mindful of “Compensation” in these 2 modes.
 Remember you can change ISO if things are not working out as you hoped.